Last revised:

 How does heat affect sperm production?

-“We have a strong body of evidence that shows if you expose the testicles to too much heat, it may affect sperm production,” continued Ghayda.
-The extent of the impact depends on how much heat, how long, and how regularly the exposure happens.
+“We have a strong body of evidence that shows if you expose the testicles to too much heat, it may affect sperm production,” says Ghayda.

-However, although studies show that excessive heat exposure can lower sperm production, it can recover after stopping the heat stress.
-So, does helping your testicles cool down aid that recovery?
+Really, anything that increases the temperature around the scrotum can impact sperm production, possibly harming fertility.
+But research has found that sperm production can recover after heat stress is stopped.3 So does helping your testicles cool down aid that recovery?
 Does icing your balls regularly promote sperm production?
 Let’s find out.

 Testicle-cooling devices — how do they work?